qbicsoftware/etl-scripts/drop-boxes/register-convert-ms-vendor-format/README.md

 In this case, existing mass spectrometry metadata is expected to be already stored and the dataset will be attached.

-**Incoming structure overview for case for Immunomics data with metadata file:**
+**Incoming structure overview for the use case of Immunomics data with metadata file:**
 ```
 QABCD090B7
 |-- QABCD090B7